keith-gamble/example-perspective-component-module/readme.md

 ## Project Structure

+Our project is organized according to standard Ignition module conventions.
+For detailed information about:

+- How the build system works, see our [Module Build System Guide](docs/module-build-system.md)
+- Naming patterns and organization, see our [Naming Conventions Guide](docs/naming-conventions.md)

-The project is organized into several key directories:
+The project contains several key directories:

 - `common`: Shared code used by both the Gateway and Designer
 - `designer`: Designer-specific code